-Kevin Mitnick is featured on a front page story of the New York Times July 4, 1994.
+Kevin Mitnick was featured on a front-page story of the New York Times on July 4, 1994.

-WXYC (89.3 FM Chapel Hill, NC USA) becomes first traditional radio station to announce broadcasting on the Internet November 7, 1994.
+WXYC (89.3 FM Chapel Hill, NC USA) became first traditional radio station to announce broadcasting on the Internet on November 7, 1994.

-The W3C organization holds its first meeting December 14, 1994.
+The W3C organization held its first meeting on December 14, 1994.

-On December 24, 1994 Unisys and CompuServe announced that they expected licensing fees for software that creates and displays GIF images.
-This caused hysteria among developers and website owners using GIF images because of potential future GIF taxes that lead to the development of the PNG format.
+On December 24, 1994, Unisys and CompuServe announced that they expected licensing fees for software that created and displays GIF images.
+This announcement caused hysteria among developers and website owners using GIF images because of potential future GIF taxes that lead to the development of the PNG format.

 The e-mail hoax "Good Times virus" is first sent out via e-mail.
 The hoax claimed that an e-mail containing "Good Times" in the subject line was spreading on the Internet and if opened, would erase everything on the hard drive.
 This e-mail continues to be sent out even today.

-The Electronic Privacy Information Center (EPIC) is established.
+The Electronic Privacy Information Center (EPIC) was established in 1994.

-The Quick Response Barcode is invented by Denso Wave.
+The Quick Response Barcode was invented by Denso Wave in 1994.

 New computer products and services introduced in 1994

-Adobe Photoshop 3.0 is first released in September of 1994.
+Adobe Photoshop 3.0 was first released in September 1994.